Tackling Tradition 82: Acts 19:1 - 7

 In Mormonism, Elohim is one of many gods who are, on a functional level, Exhalted Men.

-The creation is said to best His image.
+The creation is said to testify to His image.
 Although not created objects, numbers reflect God’s image & attributes.
-Whole numbers are immutable abstract (mathematical) objects that inhere in God’s mind, They are perichoretic vis the fractions in between them.
+Whole numbers are immutable abstract (mathematical) objects that inhere in God’s mind, They are perichoretic via the fractions in between them.

 If Mormonism obtains then numbers are not perichoretic.
 Elohim, in LDS theology, is an internally singular individual & not a singular being who is triune & whose Members are perfectly perichoretic with each other.
 If Elohim is not triune & his image reflects his nature, then there are no fractional numbers & there is no simultaneous unity & diversity in perfect diversity.